alexandreiabattles/content-ops-starter/content/pages/home.md

-          “Great people like Ptolemy Philadelphus II, who decided to expand the library of Alexandreia, Dinocrates who changed the urban-civil design of Alexandreia, Crates of Olympus, who designed the hydraulic system and water supply in Alexandreia, Marcus Antyllus, me who now decided to give a space electronic for battles and a website for my dearest mother Kleopatra Thea Neotera.”
+          “Great people like Ptolemy Philadelphus II, who decided to expand the library of Alexandreia, Dinocrates who changed the urban-civil design of Alexandreia, Crates of Olympus, who designed the hydraulic system and water supply in Alexandreia, Marcus Antyllus, just me who now decided to give a space electronic for battles and a website for my dearest mother Kleopatra Thea Neotera.”
         tagline: Testimonial 2
         subtitle: 'Jane Doe, Company'
         text: >-